History of JetBlue in Timeline

 On October 13, 2009, JetBlue unveiled a modification to its livery in commemoration of the upcoming tenth anniversary of the airline in February 2010.

-2009: Ramada Plaza JFK Hotel Closes
+2009: Ramada Plaza JFK Hotel Closed

-February 2010: JetBlue tenth anniversary
+February 2010: JetBlue Celebrates Tenth Anniversary

-March 22, 2010: JetBlue to remain in New York City area
+March 22, 2010: JetBlue to Remain in New York City Area

-2010: Interline Booking Agreements
+2010: Interline booking agreement

-2010: Codeshare Agreement with Lufthansa
+2010: Codeshare agreement with Lufthansa

 October 18, 2011: CFO Ed Barnes Resigns

-On October 18, 2011, JetBlue's CFO Ed Barnes resigned, effective immediately.
+On October 18, 2011, JetBlue's CFO, Ed Barnes, resigned effective immediately.
 Mark Powers, the company's treasurer, was appointed as the interim CFO until a permanent replacement could be found.

-June 13, 2012: JetBlue Ranks Highest in Customer Satisfaction for Eighth Year
+June 13, 2012: JetBlue Ranks Highest in Customer Satisfaction

 On June 13, 2012, J.D.
-Power and Associates ranked JetBlue as "Highest in Customer Satisfaction Among Low Cost Carriers in North America" for the eighth consecutive year.
+Power and Associates ranked JetBlue "Highest in Customer Satisfaction Among Low Cost Carriers in North America" for the eighth consecutive year.

 June 2013: TrueBlue Points Never Expire